muhdkhairiboyani/Wooden-Frame-to-Book-Box-Design-UX-/README.md

+Product Design through UX
-# Wooden Frame to Book Box - PRODUCT DESIGN THROUGH UX
+# Wooden Frame to Book Box
 An actual end-to-end product design by doing a product hack of converting wooden photo frames into wooden box packaging for books.

 IMG